AAwouters/curriculum-vitae/resume.md

 ## Education
 ### Master of Engineering: Computer Science 2020 - 2023
 #### Human-Computer Interaction

+master's thesis: Homeomorphically irreducible spanning trees in planar graphs
+ - histg: C program to determine all HISTs of a graph
+ - graphdrs: Rust tool to draw graphs and visualise the HISTs of that graph

 ### Bachelor of Science: Informatics 2017 - 2020